leticiagcapovilla/mywikitest/home/Groups/CON/pruserial485.md

 #### Conventional Mode

 Once serial interface is started, it is needed to have it configured.
-As it is a full-duplex RS-485 standard communication, BeagleBone can have a role either as a '''master''' or as a '''slave''' in the network.
+As it is a full-duplex RS-485 standard communication, BeagleBone can have a role either as a **master** or as a **slave** in the network.
 This parameter, along with desired baudrate, is passed when it is started.

 The master is the main device in the network.
 It is the master who will always request for information and get the reply.
 The slave will only send data into the serial network if it is requested to do so.
 Receiving any incoming message, it will only reply if the message is addressed to it.